Fmstrat/winapps/README.md

 </qemu:commandline>
 ```
 Remove any virtual sound device from your VM, removing them from `virt-manager`.
-After this, you have to edit your `/etc/libvirt/qemu.conf` and set the `user` variable to your user.
+After this, you edit your `/etc/libvirt/qemu.conf` and set the `user` variable to your user.
 Reboot your pc and you should have your VM redirecting its audio to your OS.

 ## Common issues
 - **Black window**: This is a FreeRDP bug that sometimes comes up.
 Try restarting the application or rerunning the command.
 If that doesn't work, ensure you have `MULTIMON` disabled.